ivanov/vim-ipython/README.rst

 ---------------
 For now, vim-ipython only connects to an ipython session in progress.

-ipy.vim takes a while to load, I'll eventually move the python code to its own file and do a lazy import (only when the IPython command is called)

 The ipdb integration is not yet re-implemented.

 There were some unicode errors, but they should all be fixed now.